emutchek/MaraudersAtSea/CMPU_203_PirateGame/doc/use-cases/Respond_To_Obstacles.md

 <ul>
 <li>Must have started or resumed the game, but not be at the end of the story. </li>
 <li>Must be on the regular grid view.</li>
+<li>Must have executed a move that does not result in interacting
+with an island or resource area, but otherwise random.</li>
 </ul>

 ### Postconditions: